Basketball Referee

 how is an airborne shooter different from an airborne player

-Asked by jalisa about 8 years ago
+Asked by jalisa over 8 years ago

 Airborne shooter is a special definition because when a player jumps and releases the shot, he is considered to be in the act of shooting if he is fouled before landing on the floor.